-Candidates who already hold an active and valid teacher certification from the State of Florida may not be required to take additional courses nor the PEd sub-tests of the FTCE if these requirements have been already fulfilled.
-However, they may need to take the SAE sub-test of the FTCE in School Guidance and Counseling if their certification is not in this subject area.
-It is recommended that all candidates check their eligibility requirements with the FLDOE, whether or not they hold an active and valid teacher certificate.
+Candidates who already hold an active and valid professional teacher certification from the State of Florida may not be required to take additional courses nor the PEd sub-tests of the FTCE if these requirements have been already fulfilled.
+However, they will need to take the Guidance and Counseling PK-12 SAE of the

+FTCE if their certification is not in this subject area.
+It is recommended that all candidates check their eligibility requirements with the FLDOE, whether or not they hold an active and valid professional teacher certificate.